Everyone’s asking about eBikes:

 3. How do I know what to get?

 2. You should get one now!

 3. Your local bike store will help find the eBike for you!

 I am happiest when I’m toodling about town, riding with friends, and exploring new trails.
 I didn’t plan to get an eBike until I was ready – thinking that would be years away!
-When I injured my foot I used an eBike planning to sell it afterwards but soon found out — an eBike is Fun!
+When I injured my foot I used an eBike and planned to sell it afterwards — but soon found out — an eBike is Fun!
 I can go further, higher and faster, am able to ride mountain trails that were previously too long or too steep, zip up the hills of West Vancouver with ease, and go longer distances on flat dyke trails.
 The eBike opened up so many exciting possibilities for me.

-Hello Fun!
-Photo thanks to Pedego Electric Bicycles
+Hello Fun Photo thanks to Pedego Electric Bicycles

 Where to find eBikes + Let’s Go Biking Books, too!

 Cycle City Tours – 648 Hornby, 1344 Burrard